Mike Lamond: Early life

-Professional career

-2010–2014: Early work, esports commentating, StarCraft II and directing
+Career

+Esports commentating and hosting

 An avid fan of real-time strategy video games, Husky first learned of StarCraft when he was 11 years old.
 He stated that he played for 12 years, and spent most of his time on Blizzard's online server Battle.net, accumulating several thousand played matches.
 Husky began following the electronic sports community when he discovered GOM TV, a streaming service in South Korea that broadcast StarCraft gameplay from professional gamers.
 This prompted him to begin a YouTube channel where he provided his own commentary on StarCraft: Brood War professional competition.
 The channel started expanding beyond Husky's own expectations, and at one point Husky was uploading around 100 videos per month.
 While his channel became popular among other StarCraft: Brood War commentators, he gained a meteoric rise when he decided to exclusively commentate on StarCraft II: Wings of Liberty matches with the game's beta release in February 2010.

-2018

-Mike Lamond deleted his youtube channel because being an esport talker he had stopped for mental health reasons and it had started to damage his vocal cords as well as his voice.
+Mike Lamond deleted his YouTube channel because being an esport talker he had stopped for mental health reasons and it had started to damage his vocal cords as well as his voice.

 During the beta, Husky collaborated with fellow commentator and friend HD to host the HDH Invitational, a StarCraft II tournament consisting of 16 of the top professionals StarCraft II gamers.
 The tournament was played in an entirely virtual environment over the Battle.net server, and the games were later broadcast on YouTube.
 The tournament was sponsored and cash prizes were awarded.

 In July 2010 Husky and HD along with several other game casters participated in the launch of a new YouTube channel titled The Game Station which seeks to emulate an ESPN-Esque presentation of gaming videos of all genres.
 The channel quickly grew in size, and its success has been attributed partly to Husky's own success on YouTube.
 Later that year, Husky moved to Los Angeles to pursue a full-time job working at The Game Station.
 HuskyStarcraft has cast a number of professional tournaments, starting with the HDH invitational and his most recent being the Red Bull Training Grounds Santa Monica on June 21, 2013.